paritytech/polkadot-sdk/substrate/bin/utils/chain-spec-builder/README.md

 ```
 The rest of genesis config keys will be initialized with default values.

-### Full genesis config file.
+### Full genesis config file
 The full genesis config file must contain values for *all* the keys present in the genesis config for given runtime.
-The format of the file is
+The
-similar to patch format.
+format of the file is similar to patch format.
 Example is not provided here as it heavily depends on the runtime.

 ### Extra tools